kkpan11/ete/doc/tutorial/tutorial_smartview.rst

   t.explore(...)

-If we run it from the Python console, in addition to opening a web browser session, the call returns immediately and we can continue working with the tree in the console.
+If we run it from the python console, in addition to opening a web browser session, the call returns immediately and we can continue working with the tree in the console.